All Episodes

 But people want to buy them, want to go on the road and get five or six miles a gallon.

-And Detroit keeps churning out these big heavy cars.
+And Detroit keeps churning out these big, heavy cars.

-Well, from my point of view, we ought to step back and say as a nation, isn't it worth something for us to have more fuel efficient vehicles so we don't get drawn into foreign conflicts over oil?
+Well, from my point of view, we ought to step back and say as a nation, isn't it worth something for us to have more fuel-efficient vehicles so we don't get drawn into foreign conflicts over oil?

 It is more important to me to drive a sensible car and to spare someone's son or daughter from serving in the military in the Middle East in a war.

-That is not a great sacrifice on my part, and it's certainly a great reward if we have fewer and fewer times where we're entangled in this Middle East problem that that continues to this day over our sources of oil.
+That is not a great sacrifice on my part, and it's certainly a great reward if we have fewer and fewer times where we're entangled in this Middle East problem that continues to this day over our sources of oil.

 That's what he's saying.

-He's he's recur- he's regurgitating more kook uh conspiracy theories.
+He's regurgitating more kook conspiracy theories.

-This is all about this is all about war.
+This is all about war.

 And you people, you driving these Hummers five, six miles to the gallon, you ought to go join the army.